How the scam works:

 When there is a third party involved (i.e. the agent) always make sure everyone is aware of the situation.
 Tell the landlord you've been dealing with an agent and see if it's something he does regularly.

 On the other hand, if you are from the United States you might might want to subscribe to RealtyTrac, to keep yourself out of trouble and educated about the industry.
 RealtyTrac is a real estate information company that publishes over 1 Million properties from nearly 2,500 counties nationwide, and is the foreclosure data provider to Yahoo!
 Real Estate and The Wall Street Journal’s Real Estate Journal.
-It has more than 1,000,000 current foreclosure and pre-foreclosure properties, daily e-mail alerts and property updates, 24/7 Support Center and educational tools, and a wide range of property valuation, transfer and title reports.
-They even have a 7-day free trial, worth checking it out.
-You can access RealtyTrac's website HERE.
+It has more than a million current foreclosure and pre-foreclosure properties.
+They even have a 7-day free trial, HERE.

 Make your friends and family aware of this scam by sharing it, using the buttons provided.